Tory donor told to demolish all or part of five-star hotel after planning breach

 The Times reported that the council considered the hotel to have a “harmful effect on the green belt”.

-In a statement given to the newspaper, Mr Arora said: “We are truly sorry for the mistakes made during the construction of the Fairmont Windsor Park.
+In a statement, Mr Arora said: “We are truly sorry for the mistakes made during the construction of the Fairmont Windsor Park.

 “It was a highly challenging construction site being developed in the middle of the Covid-19 pandemic.